machineghost/docs/docs/pop-live-disk.md

 sudo apt install popsicle-gtk
 ```

+Most people however won't be able to use Pop!_OS to instal Pop!_OS, and they can find installation instuctions [here](https://support.system76.com/articles/live-disk/).

 Once you have installed Popsicle and downloaded the Pop!_OS.iso image, open the Popsicle application.

 ![Popsicle](/images/pop-live-disk/popsicle.png)